AzuxDario/Marsy/README.md

 # What next will be done

-Still working on [queries](https://github.com/r-spacex/SpaceX-API/blob/master/docs/v4/queries.md), because `query` param must be object in JSON data.
+Still working on [queries](https://github.com/r-spacex/SpaceX-API/blob/master/docs/v4/queries.md), to make them easier to use.

 # External libraries
  * [JSON](https://github.com/nlohmann/json)